 To help keep video clips organized, we strongly recommend using hashtags.
 Using a hashtag (#) plus a name for a video clip (e.g., #voicefeatureapp) will help clips remain useful and efficient for grouping common themes.
-Doing so will help create Highlight Reels more quickly, and will also organize clips by tag when you export this information to an Excel spreadsheet (which you can do from the Summary tab in your test results).
+Doing so will help create Highlight Reels more quickly and will also organize clips by tag when you export this information to an Excel spreadsheet (which you can do from the Summary tab in your test results).

 To see more information on Highlight Reels, please see: "Creating Highlight Reels"

 Ultimately, naming conventions that you utilize will help organize for efficiency and usefulness.
-Any information that is part of your team’s common terminology will be helpful, and you can always edit and change as needed.
-Please feel free to make your account a space that is most helpful to you and your team, in the ways you need it to be.
+Any information that is part of your team’s common terminology will be helpful, and you can always edit and change it as needed.
+Please feel free to make your account a space that is most helpful to you and your team in the ways you need it to be.